nileio/node-red-contrib-ccxt-v2/README.md

-TODO: README & docs
+This package is now way different from the fork, will possibly re-factor with original author credits.

-This package is now way different from the fork, will possibly re-base with original author credits.
+This is now in Beta testing with really cool new features as below :)
-This is now in Beta with really cool new features :)
+Please create an issue for any question or suggestion.

 **New Features**